-Holidays should be times of fun and enjoyment.
-For most people, these special days—whether it’s Christmas, Independence Day, or Thanksgiving—can seem like a perfect time to let go in order to indulge in rich foods and alcoholic drinks.
-But did you know that this can be harmful to your health…and possibly even life-threatening?
-In this post, I will discuss why and provide an overview on what you can do during these times to maintain your best health and prevent holiday illness, so that you can spend your day focusing on enjoying the occasion.
+Regardless of age, it’s important to know how to stay healthy during the holidays.
+While fun, these special days can seem like the perfect time to ‘let go’ of your healthy living habits in order to indulge in food and alcohol.
+But did you know that doing this can be harmful to your health…and possibly even life-threatening?
+In this article, I will discuss why and provide an overview on what you can do during these times to maintain your best health and prevent holiday illness…so that you can spend your days focusing on enjoying the occasion.